-Individuals will continue to be paid by the UHB for any period of jury service or court attendance as a witness that they are required to undertake.
-The individual should discuss with their line manager whether or not they will continue to be paid as normal during the period of jury service, and consequently, whether they will need to make a loss of earnings claim to the Court.
+Individuals will initially continue to be paid by the NHS organisation for an initial period of jury service or court attendance as a witness that they are required to undertake.
+The individual should discuss with their line manager whether or not they will continue to be paid as normal during the entire period of jury service or court attendance as a witness, and consequently, whether they will need to make a loss of earnings claim to the Court or elsewhere.

-Individuals should provide documentary evidence of the request for jury service/court attendance as a witness and discuss with their line manager in a timely manner.
+Individuals should provide documentary evidence of the request for jury service/ court attendance as a witness and discuss with their line manager in a timely manner.